Employment offer letter email template [free download]

 Hopefully after you send a job offer letter or email, you’ll get a swift response from the candidate with an excited “Yes!” and a signed employment contract.

-Once you have this signed contract, your candidate has formally accepted your offer and you can get the ball rolling with their employment!
+Once you have this signed contract, your candidate has formally accepted your offer and you can get the ball rolling with their employment.
 Onboarding should start from the time that your new team member signs on the dotted line, so don’t overlook those important few weeks between job acceptance and first day.

 Does a reference check happen before or after a job offer?

-Reference checks generally occur just prior to the job offer being issued, or just after the job offer is issued.
+Reference checks generally occur prior to the job offer being issued, or just after the job offer is issued.
 If the reference checks have not yet been completed by the time you make the offer, it’s worth making a note that the offer is “pending reference checks”.

 Reference checks are an important part of the recruitment process.
-Reference checks allow hiring or HR managers to cross-reference that the candidate has the technical skills, employment history and qualifications that they say they have.
+Reference checks allow hiring or HR managers to cross-reference if the candidate has the technical skills, employment history and qualifications that they say they have.

 It can also be an opportunity for the hiring manager to ask about the person’s working and professional manner.

-Make sure you then complete these reference checks quickly, so you don’t delay the onboarding process!
+Make sure you then complete these reference checks quickly, so you don’t delay the onboarding process.

 Learn more about how to conduct an effective reference check.